About The DAWN Method

 The stages of dementia from a functional perspective

 People who are experiencing dementia/Alzheimer’s will progress through identifiable stages of dementia, regardless of the type of dementia they are experiencing—if you look at dementia from the perspective of changes in functioning rather than as disease.
-When we change our perspective, the dementia path becomes clearer.
+When we change our perspective, the progression of dementia and the path to providing dementia care at home becomes clearer.
 And when we provide just enough care rather than force too many changes too quickly, care is more readily accepted and the person is safer.

 white coneflowers